lacework/terraform-gcp-audit-log/CONTRIBUTING.md

 ## Creating a Pull Request

-If you have made a change or added new functionality, you can submit pull request.
+If you have made a change or added new functionality, you can submit a pull request.
 The project maintainers will aim to review in a 2 week timeframe.
 When submitting a pull request please read the [developer guidelines](/DEVELOPER_GUIDELINES.md)

 The examples folder contains Terraform code that run as part of the CI pipeline.
 A new pull request will trigger this test run to ensure no breaking changes are added.
 We recommended sanity checking your own Terraform changes before submitting the change for review.

 Thanks,

 Project Maintainers